hazelcast/hazelcast-jet/site/docs/tutorials/source-and-sink-builder.md

     .build();
 ```

-Notice that we have added an extra call to specify the local paralellism
+Notice that we have added an extra call to specify the local parallelism
-of the source.
-This means that each Jet cluster member will now create
+of the source (the `distributed()` method).
+This means that each Jet
-two such sources.
+cluster member will now create two such sources.

-If we now start a cluster with two members we will be listening to four
+If we now start a cluster with two members, we will be listening to four
 different sockets:

 ```java